 What characteristics does a good BOL have?
 Here are a few to start off with:

 And we mean from towns, major cities, and crowds.
 When you hear bug out location, think of distance.
 It shouldn’t be easy to get to by anyone except you.

 Ideally, you’d want your BOL to be within a 150-mile radius from where you live.
 It should take you 3 to 5 days to get there on foot.
 If you’re taking a car, you should be able to reach it with one full tank of gas.
 If it takes more than that, then it’s way too far.

 It has a stable and reliable structure for shelter

-Your BOL is going to be absolutely useless if it can't provide you with shelter.
+Your bug out location will be absolutely useless if it can’t provide you with shelter.
 At the most basic level, even a simple tarp shelter will help.
 Most will choose to have a built structure, like a small cabin or an underground bunker, ready at their BOL.

-Ideally, you'd want your BOL to have everything you need to survive for an indefinite amount of time.
+It’s best if your bug out location has everything you need to survive for an indefinite amount of time.
 Running to the nearest Walmart or Target might not be a thing in the SHTF future, so self-sufficiency is essential.
 A legit source of water, electricity, and food (fish or game) are things your BOL should have aside from your stocked food.

-Can you defend it from outsiders and conceal it well enough so that they won't even notice your BOL?
-If you say "yes," then you've found a wonderful place.
-If not, you better get to work because no BOL will come with bodyguards and a surveillance system.
-You have to make it a safe place for you and your family to bug out.
+Can you defend your bug out location from outsiders and conceal it well enough so that they won’t even notice it?
+If you say “yes,” then you’ve found a wonderful place.
+If not, better get to work because no BOL will come with bodyguards and a surveillance system.
+Make it a safe place for you and your family to bug out.